 AFFF Firefighting Foam Claims

-Aqueous Film-Forming Foam (AFFF) contains toxic PFAS chemicals linked to cancer.
-Firefighters and military personnel exposed to AFFF may be entitled to significant compensation.
+Aqueous Film-Forming Foam (AFFF) contains toxic PFAS chemicals linked to kidney cancer, testicular cancer, ulcerative colitis, and other serious conditions.
+Firefighters and military personnel may qualify to be connected with a law firm pursuing AFFF claims.

 What is AFFF?